superfluidity/RDCL3D/docs/descriptor-models/README.md

     link:
 ```
 ### List of callback
-In this object you have to specify each callback used in all the previous attributes and the related JavaScript class and the file witch contains that class.
+In this object you have to specify each callback used in all the previous attributes and the related JavaScript class and the file which contains that class.

 ```
 callback:                             #List of callbacks used